Buli language (Ghana): Syntax

-Word Order
+Word order

-Buli has a strict SVO word order with optional focus/wh-movement and no pro-drop.
-In the following an intransitive clause with an adverb is given, a transitive clause with an adverb and the word order paradigm in an embedded clause.
+Buli has a strict subject–verb–object (SVO) word order with optional focus/wh-movement and no pro-drop.
+In the following, an intransitive clause with an adverb is given, a transitive clause with an adverb and the word order paradigm in an embedded clause.
 All examples confirm the basic word order of SVO.

-Verb Phrase
+Verb phrase

 The verbal system in Buli is characterized by tonal inflection and relatively simple segmental verb morphology.
 Most of the verbs have a single segmental basic form, to which either a preverbal or postverbal particle is added and a specific tone in order to mark different aspects, modes, affirmation as well as negation.

-Preverbal Particles
+Preverbal particles

 Preverbal particles mainly mark aspect and polarity.
 Note that the absence of a preverbal particle indicates perfective aspect.

-Á,À
+Á, À

 The preverbal particle á, à marks imperfective aspect.
-In the subjunctive the particle á is used, while its counterpart with low tone à is used in the indicative.
-In the example below this particle thus occurs in subjunctive or in indicative, respectively.
+In the subjunctive, the particle á is used, while its counterpart with low tone à is used in the indicative.
+In the example below, this particle thus occurs in subjunctive or in indicative, respectively.